 In 1939, the British introduced restrictions on Jewish immigration to Palestine with the White Paper of 1939.

-On 22 July 1946, Irgun bombed the British administrative headquarters for Palestine, killing 91.
+On July 22, 1946, Irgun bombed the British administrative headquarters for Palestine, killing 91 people.

 In February 1947, the British referred the Palestine issue to the newly formed United Nations.

-In July 1947, the Jewish insurgency continued and peaked in July 1947, with a series of widespread guerrilla raids culminating in the Sergeants affair.
+In July 1947, the Jewish insurgency continued and peaked, culminating in the Sergeants affair.

 In September 1947, the British cabinet decided to evacuate Palestine as the Mandate was no longer tenable.

-On 29 November 1947, the General Assembly adopted Resolution 181 (II), which proposed a plan to partition Palestine.
+On November 29, 1947, the General Assembly adopted Resolution 181 (II), proposing a plan to partition Palestine.

-On 1 December 1947, the Arab Higher Committee proclaimed a three-day strike, and riots broke out in Jerusalem.
+On December 1, 1947, the Arab Higher Committee proclaimed a three-day strike, and riots broke out in Jerusalem, spiraling into a civil war.

-In 1947, intercommunal conflict between Jews and Arabs escalated into a civil war after a proposed partition by the United Nations was rejected by the Palestinians.
+In 1947, intercommunal conflict between Jews and Arabs escalated into a civil war after a proposed partition by the United Nations was rejected by the Arabs.

-In April 1948, the Haganah moved onto the offensive.
+In April 1948, the Haganah moved onto the offensive against Arab militias and gangs.

 Colonial Secretary Arthur Creech Jones announced that the British Mandate would end on 15 May 1948, at which point the British would evacuate.

-In May 1948, Israel declared independence after the end of the British Mandate for Palestine.
+In May 1948, after the end of the British Mandate for Palestine, Israel declared independence.

-On 14 May 1948, David Ben-Gurion declared "the establishment of a Jewish state in Eretz-Israel", and the 1948 Arab-Israeli War began the next day.
+On May 14, 1948, David Ben-Gurion declared "the establishment of a Jewish state in Eretz-Israel" and on the following day the armies of four Arab countries invaded, launching the 1948 Arab-Israeli War.

-Prior to 1948, opposition to Yiddish, the historical language of the Ashkenazi Jews, was common among supporters of the Zionist movement who sought to promote Hebrew's revival as a unifying national language.
+Prior to 1948, opposition to Yiddish, the historical language of the Ashkenazi Jews, was common among supporters of the Zionist movement, including the Yishuv, who sought to promote Hebrew's revival as a unifying national language.

 Retention of Israel's population since 1948 is about even or greater, when compared to other countries with mass immigration.

-The Israel Defence Forces (IDF) was founded during the 1948 Arab–Israeli War by consolidating paramilitary organisations.
+The Israel Defence Forces (IDF) were founded during the 1948 Arab–Israeli War by consolidating paramilitary organisations, chiefly the Haganah.

-In 1950, Israel enacted the Law of Return, granting Jews the right to immigrate to Israel and obtain citizenship.
+In 1950, the Law of Return granted Jews the unrestricted right to immigrate to Israel and obtain Israeli citizenship.

 By 1952, over 200,000 people were living in temporary camps known as ma'abarot.

-The State Education Law was established in 1953 and defined five types of schools: state secular, state religious, ultra orthodox, communal settlement schools, and Arab schools.
+The State Education Law was established in Israel in 1953, outlining five types of schools: state secular, state religious, ultra orthodox, communal settlement schools, and Arab schools.

-In 1955, Israel began its foreign aid program in Burma.
+In 1955, Israel began its foreign aid program in Burma, and later shifted its focus to Africa.

-In 1956, Israel, in alliance with the UK and France, attacked Egypt in the Suez Crisis due to the continued blockade and increasing fedayeen attacks.
-Israel overran the Sinai Peninsula but was pressured to withdraw by the UN in return for guarantees of Israeli shipping rights.
-The war resulted in significant reduction of Israeli border infiltration.
+In 1956, Israel attacked Egypt, joining a secret alliance with the UK and France, overrunning the Sinai Peninsula in the Suez Crisis, due to continued blockade of the Suez Canal and Straits of Tiran to Israeli shipping, together with increasing fedayeen attacks.
+Israel was pressured to withdraw by the UN in return for guarantees of Israeli shipping rights.

-Since 1957 UN peacekeepers were stationed in the Sinai Peninsula, until Egypt expelled them in May 1967.
+Since 1957, UN peacekeepers were stationed in the Sinai Peninsula.

-By 1958, Israel's population had risen to two million.
+By 1958, the population of Israel had risen to two million due to immigration.

 In 1963, Israel was engaged in a diplomatic standoff with the United States in relation to the Israeli nuclear programme.

-In 1964, the Palestine Liberation Organisation (PLO) was established, initially committing itself to armed struggle as the only way to liberate the homeland.
+In 1964, the Palestine Liberation Organisation (PLO) was established.

 By 1966 Israeli-Arab relations had deteriorated to the point of battles taking place between Israeli and Arab forces.